-Let’s cut to the chase – sex can suck after having a baby.
+Let’s cut to the chase – sex after childbirth can suck.
 It’s not just that you still look pregnant, your nipples are leaking and you’re freakin’ tired, it’s that sex can actually hurt.
 No one will tell you this either!
 Your OB won’t tell you, your mom won’t tell you, your friends might not tell you.
 So why does it have to be this way?

 Oh…let me count the ways….

 Really.
-I’m counting the ways sex can hurt after having a baby and I can think of seven of them.
+I’m counting the ways sex after childbirth can hurt and I can think of seven of them.

 The Seven Unsexy Sins (cuz painful sex isn’t sexy)

 If you had a vaginal birth and tore naturally or the doctor cut the perineum (the space between the vagina and the anus) and you needed stitches and you have a really, really old-fashioned doctor…it’s possible you got “the Husband Stitch”.
 This is an extra, unnecessary stitch at the perineum that is supposed to make your vaginal opening smaller.
 Sometimes women ask for this, most of the time they don’t.
 The doctors take it upon themselves to do this because they think they are doing you a favor – for your sex life.
 How thoughtful, right?
 Some women don’t even know they got this, all they know is that their vagina feels smaller and they have “no idea why”.
 This can cause pain with sex.
 It’s not that the stitch doesn’t heal correctly, it’s that your vagina is smaller.
 This opens up a whole can of worms that this post isn’t going into.